gildahl/arcadeVFE/README.md

 * Toggling the **Operate only when the arcade is running** option may require a restart before the new behavior will take effect.

+* Combo boxes are not re-initialized when switching from a controller device to a keyboard device resulting in possible wrong/unintended keyboard assignements being made.

 * Keyboard mapping does not currently accommodate combining a key with Ctrl, Alt, etc.

 Issues and Limitations